Ferns & Focus

 Place your Creeping Fig in bright, indirect light.
 While it can tolerate lower light levels, its growth will slow significantly and the leaves may lose their vibrancy.
 Avoid direct sunlight, which can scorch the delicate juvenile leaves.

 Use a high-quality, well-draining potting mix rich in organic matter.
-Ensure the pot has adequate drainage holes to prevent water from stagnating around the roots.
+Use a planter with drainage holes holes to prevent water from stagnating around the roots.

 Prune regularly to maintain the desired shape and size.
 Creeping Fig is a fast grower and can quickly overtake its space.
 Trimming also encourages bushier growth.